Intrude by Amanda Parer

 Show off your newly created hat or dazzle in a hat from your personal collection at this mad hatter themed tea party.

-The Bunny Show: The October and November exhibit in our Museum Gallery will feature local and regional artists working with bunny imagery.
+THE BUNNY SHOW: The October and November exhibit in our Museum Gallery will feature local and regional artists working with bunny imagery.
 Call to artists open through September 15.
+Application here.

 About Pyramid Hill Sculpture Park and Museum: